tailcallhq/tailcallhq.github.io/blog/graphql-schema-2024-07-11.md

 By investing time in thoughtful schema design upfront, you'll create a solid foundation for your GraphQL API, enabling efficient development and a great experience for your API consumers.

 Alright greatttt!
 You have successfully completed the first part of a very intricate series!!
-Pat yourslef and maybe high five your cat!
+Pat yourself and maybe high five your cat!
 Here are the links to the next blogs in the series that have already been published.

 ![cat giving high five](../static/images/blog/cat-high-five-gif.webp)